Prithvi Narayan Campus: History

 The campus, initially named Prithvi Narayan College, was established on Sept.
-1, 1960, as the first community college of the Kaski district for post-secondary education by local efforts.
-In its initial years, the classes were conducted in Ratna Rajya Laxmi High School.
-In 1961, it was granted public land in Bhimkali Patan, Bagar where it currently exists.
+1, 1960, as the first community college of the Kaski district for post-secondary education by local efforts, during the period when Narayan Prashad Pokharel (Upadhayay) was the Sardar Badahakim of the region.
+Prithvi Narayan Inter College was started with 13 students and two teachers for post-secondary education and was run by the local community.
+Initially, the classes were conducted in Kanya School, Nadipur Patan, and moved to Bhimkali Patan in Bagar, where it now exists.
+George John was the first Principal, and Narayan Bahadur Karki and Arjun Bikram Rana were the first administrative staff of the college.
+In its initial years, the classes were conducted at Ratna Rajya Laxmi High School.
+In 1961, it was granted public land in Bhimkali Patan, Bagar, where it currently exists.
 Regarded as one of the largest affiliate campuses of TU, it is a major center for Undergraduate, Graduate and Post Graduates education in the Gandaki Pradesh.

 The campus is regarded as one of the important educational institutions in the country and receives government grants distributed through the TU.
 In accordance with the TU decentralization act of 1998, the campus elected a management committee in Sept.
 1999 which handles tasks such as construction of physical infrastructure, making rules, working plans and economic policies and a sub committee under the management committee looks day-to-day affairs of the campus.
 The campus is spread over 35 hectares along on the banks of the Seti River.
 The campus buildings occupy only a small part of its total area; most of the land is open and covered with grass and trees.
 In 2006, UNDP Global Environmental funded a project to develop this open space as Green Space Park, where university students could learn about environmental conservation and demonstrate the use of open space to serve the leisure and recreational needs of the growing urban population of Pokhara.

-Academics

-There are altogether 28 departments in the campus of different faculties.
-The main faculties of this campus are Science, Management, Humanities, Laws and Education.
-Being a public educational institution, the fees are heavily subsidized by the government.
-Current students in the campus are from the Pokhara city as well as from surrounding areas of Gandaki Pradesh and its district from surrounding provinces.

 Programmes

 The campus is providing Undergraduate, Graduate and Post Graduate courses for students.
 The Undergraduate is the most popular program with Bachelor programs.
 The Graduate and Post Graduate level consists of Masters and Doctorate programs respectively.
 Five different faculties are identified: Science, Law, Humanities, Education, and Management.
 The campus is introducing newer subjects in order to fulfill the requirements to upgrade itself into a full-fledged university.

-Science

-The campus has one Institute of Science and Technology affiliated to the TU that oversees 6 departments of the science programs.
-The science program started with a proficiency certificate level in Science (I. Sc.) in 1968 in the subjects: Physics, Chemistry, Biology, and Mathematics.
-The two year Bachelor's level in Science (B. Sc.) was started 1987 on the subjects Physics, Chemistry, Mathematics, Zoology, Botany and Statistics.
-The bachelor's level was transformed into 3 years program in 1998 and as of 2010 the I. Sc. program has been discontinued in accordance with the TU guidelines.
-The campus has separate buildings for theoretical and laboratory classes.
+The courses offered by PN Campus are as follows: